- Dr. Steve Lampa, WSU, Pullman

 Separate winners are selected by the students who started in either Pullman or Logan.
 A Bozeman WIMU Excellence in Teaching Award winner is/was selected each spring by the 2nd year students who started their program in Bozeman.

-ELIGIBILITY: Like the Zoetis Award, only faculty who are assistant professors, associate professors, or professors are eligible.
+ELIGIBILITY: Only faculty instructors are eligible.
 Winners may be in either tenure track or clinical/educator track positions.
-Also like the Zoetis Award, faculty who win this award are not eligible to win again the next 3 years (i.e. they become eligible again 4 years later).
+Faculty who won this award the previous year are not eligible to win again the next year.